Honey Bees and German Honey

 Honey bees are flower-faithful.
 Once the bees have identified a plant species as a good source, they will visit it until it is exhausted.

-Without this activity, the yield of fruit crops would fall to a quarter
+Without this activity, the yield of fruit crops would drop to a quarter.

-For some apple varieties, the proportion of pollination by honey bees is over ninety percent.
+For some apple varieties, the share of pollination by honey bees is over ninety percent.

 From an overall economic perspective, the pollination performance of the honey bee exceeds the economic value of its honey production tenfold.

-Honey is a valuable source of strength and supports people’s general well-being.
+Honey is a valuable source of energy and supports people’s general health.

 German beekeeping at a glance

 A gentle bee is absolutely necessary given today’s dense development in Germany.
-With our Carniolan or Buckfast bee, we have had this gentle bee for many years.
+With our Carnica or Buckfast bee, we have had this gentle bee for many years.

 Beekeeping is important for the natural balance in the federal states of Germany.